lbacon17/lb-fitness/README.md

 ##### For administrators (superusers)

-* A button to add videos or store items on the videos and shop pages respsectively
+* A button to add videos or store items on the videos and shop pages respectively
 * An admin panel page where the administrator can also perform the above two actions
 * The ability to approve or reject comments made by other users
 * The ability to edit or delete comments made by other users, in case of inappropriate content